wally-labs/wally-beta/README.md

     - [x] update profile -> updates focusedChatData atom (useEffect in app-sidebar)
     - [x] delete profile -> removes ref to focusedChatData atom
     - [x] user sends message -> update updatedAt of focusedChatData atom
+  - [x] update state on delete chat, so that sidebar is updated
+  - [x] update state on create chat, so that ... (both done with tRPC invalidate)

 - [ ] separate dbs for production and dev
 - [ ] check auth caching state (not for demo)